mmistakes/minimal-mistakes/_pages/home.md

 ## Welcome

 I’m a faculty affiliate researcher at the Vector Institute in Toronto, currently working with Dr. Scott Sanner and Dr. Chris McIntosh of the University of Toronto.

+In September 2024, I'll begin my Master's degree at MILA/McGill under the supervision of Dr. Jackie Cheung.

 In 2023, I earned a Bachelor of Computer Science from the University of Waterloo with a minor in Statistics.
-In September 2024, I'll begin graduate studies (more details to come).

 ## Research Interests